tangowhisky37/CoderDojo/README.md

 The following courses are available at Coder Dojo Altona North.
 Please note that not all courses are on offer for every semester.

+- ScratchJr - Playful Learning (5-6 year olds)
 - Scratch 101 - MIT Tutorials
-- Scratch Fundamentals I - CodeClub Tutorials
+- Term I Scratch Fundamentals - CodeClub Tutorials
-- Scratch Fundamentals II - CodeClub Tutorials
+- Term II Scratch Fundamentals - CodeClub Tutorials
-- Advanced Scratch - CodeClub Tutorials
+- Term III Advanced Scratch - CodeClub Tutorials
+- Developing Games In Scratch
-- Electronics 101 through Arduino
+- Electronics 101 (Arduino based)
-- Website Programming 101 (HTML, Javascript)
+- Fundamentals Of Website Programming (HTML, Javascript)
-- Python 101 - CodeCombat
+- Python 101 through CodeCombat (Parent's need to purchase a subscription)
 - Python Fundamentals - CodeClub Tutorials
+- CoffeeScript 101 through CodeMonkey (Parent's need to purchase a subscription)
+- Programming with Minecraft (Planned)

 Parents are requested to check with the team to confirm which course is being offered.
 Based on availability of volunteers we'll consider offering additional courses.